green-coding-solutions/website/content/blog/measure-ai.md

 Some things to note:

-- You will need to supply the `--gpus=all` as a docker run arg so the docker container can access the GPU.
+* You will need to supply the `--gpus=all` as a docker run arg so the docker container can access the GPU.
-- We first do a simple warmup prompt.
+* We first do a simple warmup prompt.
 This is because the model needs to be loaded into memory on the first run.
 So we warm up all the caches before firing away.
-- In this example we only used one prompt to test the models.
-For a good comparison they obviously need to be the same for each model.
+* In this example we only used one prompt to test the models.
+For a good comparison, they obviously need to be the same for each model.
 Also adding more prompts makes sense.
-- We don't check for correct answers in this case.
-This is quite hard to do and would be to much for this blog article.
+* We don't check for correct answers in this case.
+This is quite hard to do and would be too much for this blog article.
 Also this is not really the case we are trying to make.
 There are loads of benchmarks for correctness out there.

 And that is pretty much it.
 Those are the components you will need to benchmark a model or create something so that you can compare `n` models.
 The results can then be seen in the Green Metrics Tool frontend.